 The Harvard Health Newsletter recently had an article saying the same thing.
 Everyone knows that aerobic exercise is good for your general health, but now studies show that it’s also one of the best ways for people to prevent Dementia and Alzheimer’s.

 It is with deep sadness that we must share the news that our beloved coworker Robin Molis passed away suddenly on July 16, 2016.
 Robin worked at Jenex for over 22 years.
 She had an incredible work ethic.
 She was a consummate professional and developed wonderful customer service.
-She was our friend and always in control.
+She was our friend , sometimes our 'mother', and always in control.
 Her untimely death leaves a hole here that we will never quite fill.
-Our sympathies and thoughts are with her family during this time of mourning: her husband of almost 39 years, David Molis; her son Justin and his wife Yen Su; her mother Constance Hamel, and her brother James Hamel and his wife Kim.
+Our sympathies and thoughts are with her family during this time of mourning: her husband of almost 39 years, David Molis; her son Justin and his wife Yen Su; her mother Constance Hamel, her brother James Hamel and his wife Kim.

 In the late 80’s I worked with a Professor at MIT who got me very interested in statistics.
 As a result I now analyze just about everything statistically.
 One thing the Professor taught me was to make sure I did not look at just raw data.
 Raw data can be very misleading unless you compare it to things like per capita.
 You need to dissect the data with a very sharp knife.
 With the entire world involved in crap political speeches I have been evaluating crime rates in United States.
 THE TRUTH IS THAT SERIOUS CRIMES, SUCH AS MURDER, HAVE BEEN DECLINING IN THE US.
 Of the top ten affluent and high technology countries United States has the highest crime rate, but the bottom line is that violent crime and the killing of Police Officers was at an all time low in the last three years.
 What has increased dramatically in the last 50 years are property losses due to natural hazards.
 The climate change is producing more tornadoes as well as more flooding and drought.
 The storms are both more violent and more frequent.
 WE ARE NOW A COUNTRY WITH LESS CRIME THAN IN THE 70'S, 80'S, AND 90'S. Listed below are the indisputable facts that prove this.